sl4dy/gpgalias/README.md

 You can see sample encrypted email delivered to its destination [here](https://github.com/sl4dy/gpgalias/blob/master/samples/encrypted_mail.txt).

 ## Virtualbox VDI image
-You can download VDI image with working solution in samples directory.
+You can download VDI image with working solution [here](https://onedrive.live.com/redir?resid=51BE049EC23BE170!141&authkey=!AL0XuFvMXm9tiy0&ithint=file%2c7z).
 Just import the VDI to Virtualbox.
 Two network interfaces are used - one with Virtualbox only network and one with NAT to access the Internet.
 The memory requirement is 1 GB, but 512 MB should work also.

 NOTE: This image includes the custom provisioning frontend which is not mentioned in this guide.